Publishing work prior to submission

 Publishing a paper in a journal or conference proceedings or chapter in a book may mean that the student has signed a copyright transfer agreement, by which they transfer the copyright to the publisher.
 Students should be aware when publishing that they can negotiate to keep their copyright, or to give a license to publish.
 Some publishers allow students to retain certain rights, which might include reprinting the whole paper or part of the paper in a thesis.
 This should be confirmed with the publisher at the time of publication or they will need to write for permission retrospectively before submitting the eThesis.
 Students will need to document in their eThesis that they have permission from the publisher or have retained the right to publish the material.

 If a student wishes to include a paper that has multiple authors, they will also need to obtain the permission of any co-authors before it can be incorporated into the eThesis.

 Turnitin will identify any previous publication of the text in a journal or conference paper in the originality report.
 If the resubmission is accepted practice within a department and the student has retained the right to publish the article and obtained permission from the publisher and any co-authors, this match can be excluded from the results.

-If any of the above conditions cannot be met, i.e. the publishers or a co-author does not give the necessary permission and/or resubmission of material is not accepted practice within a department, then the only alternative to embargoing the ethesis is to rewrite the material in their own words and reference it appropriately.
-If a student chooses to embargo their thesis they should submit a printed copy as well.
+If any of the above conditions cannot be met, i.e. the publishers or a co-author does not give the necessary permission and/or resubmission of material is not accepted practice within a department, then the only alternative to embargoing the ethesis is to rewrite the material which they have authored and reference it appropriately in order to avoid self plagiarism.

 Students should ensure that they properly reference any published papers within their thesis, even if they are the author.